 Worker Injuries, illnesses and fatalities

-4,609 workers were killed on the job in 2011 [BLS revised 2011 workplace fatality data*] (3.5 per 100,000 full-time equivalent workers) — almost 90 a week or nearly 13 deaths every day.
-(This is a slight increase from the 4,551, fatal work injuries in 2009, but the second lowest annual total since the fatal injury census was first conducted in 1992).
+4,609 workers were killed on the job in 2011 [BLS revised 2011 workplace fatality data*] (3.5 per 100,000 full-time equivalent workers)—almost 90 a week or nearly 13 deaths every day.
+(This is the third lowest annual total since the fatal injury census was first conducted in 1992).

-729 Hispanic or Latino workers were killed from work-related injuries in 2011 — more than 14 deaths a week or two Latino workers killed every single day of the year, all year long.
+749 Hispanic or Latino workers were killed from work-related injuries in 2011—more than 14 deaths a week or two Latino workers killed every single day of the year, all year long.

 Construction's "Fatal Four"

 Out of 4,188* worker fatalities in private industry in calendar year 2011, 738 or 17.6% were in construction.
 The leading causes of worker deaths on construction sites were falls, followed by electrocution, struck by object, and caught-in/between.
 These "Fatal Four" were responsible for nearly three out of five (56%) construction worker deaths in 2011*, BLS reports.
 Eliminating the Fatal Four would save 419 workers' lives in America every year.